 The regulator has an exposed thermal pad to aid power dissipation.
 Adding multiple vias under the device to the ground plane will greatly reduce the regulator junction temperature.
 Selecting a diode with an exposed pad will also aid the power dissipation of the diode.
 The most significant variables that affect the power dissipation of the regulator are output current, input voltage and operating frequency.
 The power dissipated while operating near the maximum output current and maximum input voltage can be appreciable.
-The junction-to-ambient thermal resistance of the LM22676 will vary with the application.
+The junction-to-ambient thermal resistance of the LM22670 will vary with the application.
 The most significant variables are the area of copper in the PC board, the number of vias under the IC exposed pad and the amount of forced air cooling provided.
-A large continuous ground plane on the top or bottom PCB layer will provide the most effective heat dissipation.
+A large continuos ground plane on the top or bottom PCB layer will provide the most effective heat dissipation.
 The integrity of the solder connection from the IC exposed pad to the PC board is critical.
 Excessive voids will greatly diminish the thermal dissipation capacity.
-The junction-to-ambient thermal resistance of the LM22676 SO PowerPAD package is specified in the Electrical Characteristics table.
 See AN-2020 Thermal Design By Insight, Not Hindsight (SNVA419) for more information.